 These are general criteria and exceptions can be made for outstanding students.

-When conducting research in any of the lab facilities it is important to know the safety protocols, information found on the Safety Manuals and Resources page.
+When conducting research in any of the lab facilities it is important to know the safety protocols.

-All students within the Department of Chemistry and Biochemistry are encouraged to participate in research projects under the supervision of faculty.
-If you’re interested, view the faculty interests below and download the Research Application!
+The Department of Chemistry and Biochemistry highly encourages our students to participate in faculty mentored research projects.
+If you’re interested, view the faculty interests below.

 Faculty Research Interests